 (Often, it’s these children that are told off, punished and blamed, no wonder they give up trying to calm down!)

-Nothing helps you feel more understood and cared for than the support of someone who loves you for who you are.
-When your child feels heard and validated, they are primed to want to listen to you and you are primed to offer loving guidance and support.
+When your child feels heard and validated, their need for connection is met and they are primed to want to listen to you and you are primed to offer loving guidance and support.

 The purpose of offering things the child CAN DO is to help the child find a way to meet their own need for experience, power or connection.